 Above all, the Society exists to further these and additional Kuyper scholarly projects that will help promote a holistic vision of God’s renewal encompassing all things.

 For a full list of titles now available, see the project's page on the Christian's Library Press web site .
 Other details on current translation efforts are detailed below.

 Common Grace: Comprising three volumes and totaling 1,700 pages, Common Grace is the capstone of Kuyper’s public theology.
 The new translation will be released as nine separate books, the first three of which are now available (see here ).
 The series is being translated by Nelson D. Kloosterman and Ed M. van der Maas and edited by Jordan J. Ballor and Stephen J. Grabill.

 Pro Rege: Kuyper’s three-volume work on the lordship of Christ will be published and edited precisely as Kuyper viewed them, i.e., as the application of his common grace volumes.
 Albert Gootjes and Nelson Kloosterman will be translating these volumes.
-Nelson Kloosterman will be editing with the assistance of Jess Driesenga of Fuller Seminary.
+Nelson Kloosterman will be editing, and Clifford Anderson is writing the introduction.

-Guidance for Christian Engagement in Government: This translation of Kuyper's Our Program, an outline of Kuyper's political party, was translated and edited by Dr. Harry Van Dyke.
+Guidance for Christian Engagement in Government: This translation of Kuyper's Our Program, an outline of Kuyper's political party, was translated and edited by Dr. Harry van Dyke.
 It is now available for purchase .
 This important work provides a new generation of Kuyper scholars and students with an important example of Kuyper’s mind and actions at work.